harness/developer-hub/docs/continuous-delivery/cd-onboarding/new-user/onboarding-path.md

 ### Step 2.
 RBAC

-Role-based access control (RBAC) lets you control who can access your resources and what actions they can perform on the resources.
-To do this, a Harness account administrator assigns resource-related permissions to members of user groups.
+To perform Role-based access control (RBAC), a Harness account administrator assigns resource-related permissions to members of Harness user groups.
 The **Center of Excellence** strategy and **Distributed Center of DevOps** strategy are the two most popular RBAC access control strategies used.

 <details>
-<summary>Center of Excellence RBAC Strategy</summary>
+<summary>Center of excellence RBAC strategy</summary>
 <br />

 | Role Type | Role Description | Harness Roles | Harness Resource Groups	|